iataul/iataul/README.md

-# Hey there, I'm [your-username] 👋
+# Hey there, I'm Ataul Islam 👋

-> A curious mind learning to build things with code ✨
+> A curious novice stepping into the ocean of Knowledge ✨

 ```
-Currently exploring: Python · Java · Web Dev
+Currently exploring: Python · Java · Scientific Computing · Web Dev
 ```

 ---